1. Who we are (Data Controller)

 We balance our obligation to protect your personal data with the needs of the school, and use such technologies sparingly, in order for you to have a comfortable and effective browsing experience, and for us to have some anonymized information regarding your visit.

 Cookies are small text files stored on your hard drive or any other electronic device you use to access a website.
-Cookies are unique for each browser you use, like Chrome, Firefox, Edge, etc., and contain anonymized information that are about websites you visit and the device you use.
+Cookies are unique for each browser you use, like Chrome, Firefox, Edge, etc., and contain anonymized information regarding websites you visit and the device you use.

 6. What are your rights